Skip to content

 Task Team lead(s) are responsible for:

-• Engaging with relevant contributors from the broader community of ATACH members to develop ATACH products and activities as the main outcome of their TT;
+• Engaging with relevant contributors from the broader community of ATACH members to develop ATACH products and activities as the main outcome of their Task Team.

-• Developing a TT workplan outlining the objectives, timeline and activities to advance delivery on the ATACH activity/product of the TT;
+• Developing a Task Team workplan outlining the objectives, timeline and activities to advance delivery on the ATACH activity/product of the Task Team.

-• Managing the organization and running of meetings (e.g., agenda development, facilitation and potential technical follow-up) and other collaborative activities for the TT (e.g. developing document drafts and facilitating inputs, etc.);
+• Managing the organization and running of meetings (e.g., agenda development, facilitation, sharing meeting summaries and next steps, and potential technical follow-up) and other collaborative activities for the Task Team (e.g. developing document drafts and facilitating inputs, etc.)

 • Reporting to the full ATACH in relevant meetings (e.g. general meetings) and in an annual progress report by the ATACH.